shaiknagabasha56/The-Complete-Python-Guide/README.md

 ## 💙 Why This Repository?

-I'm a **Computer Science student** currently learning **Cybersecurity**, and Python is one of the most important skills for my journey.
+I'm a **Computer Science student** currently learning **AI/ML Engineering**, and Python is one of the most important skills for my journey.

 Instead of keeping personal notes on my computer, I decided to document everything I learn publicly so that other students can learn alongside me.